-- 8.02.2.3 All applications for land division, including plans of condominium, proposing more than five lots or units on the basis of private or partial services will be required to undertake a hydro geological investigation in accordance with Ministry of the Environment and Climate Change guidelines.
-Should the servicing options study and hydro geological investigation conclude that the site is not suitable over the long term for multi-unit uses, alternative servicing options will be explored.
-Where there are no alternative servicing options available, applications will be refused. - 8.02.2.4 Multi-unit development that proposes groundwater as a supply will generally be required to have a density of one hectare or greater lot sizes. - 8.02.2.5 With the exception of development proposed on the municipal water system, any multi-unit development shall undertake a groundwater assessment to confirm the long term availability of a groundwater supply. - 8.02.2.6 Development proposed to be hooked up to the municipal water service will qualify for smaller lot sizes in accordance with the standards provided in the zoning by-law. - 8.02.2.7 Any communal water supplies must comply with M.O.E.C.C.'s D-5 Series Guidelines and any maintenance, responsibilities and liabilities must be to the satisfaction of the Municipality. - 8.02.2.8 Any private water supplies may require treatment or disinfection to render the water potable or aesthetically pleasing. - 8.02.3 Stormwater Management - 8.02.3.1 Stormwater management will be required for any significant development including all shoreline development in order to protect and enhance water quality and quantity. - 8.02.3.2 Stormwater shall be managed and any remedial drainage work shall not adversely affect any adjacent lands. - 8.02.3.3 Proponents should use best management practises for stormwater management and construction mitigation for all development and address the effect of stormwater upon receiving waterbodies. - 8.02.3.4 Natural streams, water courses, wetlands and shoreline vegetation shall be retained in their present form unless it has been demonstrated by a study prepared by a qualified professional that site alteration will not result in negative impacts on the natural features or their ecological functions.
+- 8.02.2.38_2.2.3_All applications for land division, including plansPlan of condominiumCondominiums, proposing more than five lots or units on the basis of private or partial services will be required to undertake a hydro-geological investigationHydrogeological Assessment in accordance with Ministry of the Environment, Conservation and Climate ChangeParks guidelines.
+Should the servicing options study and hydro-geological investigation conclude that the site is not suitable over the long term for multi-unit uses, alternative servicing options will be explored.
+Where there are no alternative servicing options available, applications will be refused. - 8.02.2.48.2.2.4 Multi-unit and multi-lot development that proposes groundwater as a supply will generally be required to have a densityminimum lot area of one hectare or greater lot sizes. - 8.02.2.58.2.2.5 With the exception of development proposed on the municipal water system, any multi-unit development shall undertake a groundwater assessmentGroundwater Assessment to confirm the long-term availability of a groundwater supply. - 8.02.2.68.2.2.6 Development proposed to be hooked upconnected to the municipal water service will qualify for smaller lot sizes in accordance with the standards provided in the zoning byZoning By-law. - 8.02.2.78.2.2.7 Any communal water supplies must comply with M.O.E.C.C.'s D-5 Series

+Guidelines and anyenter a maintenance, responsibilities and liabilities must be and liability agreement to the satisfaction of the Municipality. - 8.02.2.88.2.2.8 Any private water supplies may require treatment or disinfection to render the water potable or aesthetically pleasing. - 8.0238.2.3 Stormwater Management - 8.02.3.18.2.3.1 Stormwater management will be required for any significant development including allsome shoreline development in order to protect and enhance water quality and quantity. - 8.02.3.28.2.3.2 Stormwater shall be managed and any remedial drainage work shall not adversely affect any adjacent lands.

+- 8.02.3.38.2.3.3 Proponents should use best management practises practices including Low Impact Design (LIDs) for stormwater management and construction mitigation for all development and address the effect of stormwater upon receiving waterbodies. - 8.02.3.48.2.3.4 Natural streams, water courseswatercourses, wetlands and shoreline vegetation shall be retained in their present form unless it has been demonstrated by a study prepared by a qualified professional that site alteration will not result in negative impacts on the natural features or their ecological functions.